zealvora/certified-kubernetes-administrator/Domain 6 - Cluster Architecture, Installation & Configuration/k8s-scratch-step-9-configure-networking.md

 ```
 #### Note

-In-case if you have restarted kubelet and you run the kubectl run nginx to create a POD from master node, it can happen that Status will show Error message.
+In-case if you have restarted kubelet and you run the kubectl run nginx to create a POD from the control-plane node, it can happen that Status will show Error message.
 In such-case, just wait for 2-3 minutes and the error would automatically go away and will change to Running.

-#### Step 6: Testing POD Exec (Master Node)
+#### Step 6: Testing POD Exec (Control Plane Node)
 ```sh
 kubectl exec nginx -- ls
 ```